neoclide/coc-repl/Readme.md

   from coc.nvim.
 - `.load filepath` load coc.nvim extension from filepath, could be folder or file, could be absolute path or path relative to current cwd.
+- `.trace LanguageClientId` trace output of language client by id, the language client should be registered, get the id by `:CocList services`, support for language clients only, services like tsserver not supported.

 Check out the available REPL commands at https://nodejs.org/api/repl.html#commands-and-special-keys.